shixm-cloud/ENVR5350/Lab4.md

 Complete the code below to plot time series of APE in the historical period and future period.
 Answer the following questions.
 * _Which seasons have the lowest and highest APE?_
 * _Do you see significant increase or decrease in APE due to global warming?
 What physical process do you think causes such a change?_
-[Hint: Think about how APE is generated to answer the second question]
+[Hint: Think about how APE is generated to answer this question]

 ```
 %% Task 2: Compuate available potential energy